SkyMiles: Medallion status

 Medallion status entitles members to unlimited complimentary upgrades, subject to availability, on most published economy fares on Delta and certain Delta-designated codeshare flights in North America within or between the United States (excluding Hawaii) and Bermuda, Canada, Central and South America, the Caribbean and Mexico.
 In addition, preferred coach seating such as in the Economy Comfort section is set aside for medallion members for when first and business class upgrades are not available.
 Although not a published benefit, certain top tier members of the program have been transferred at Delta hubs by an automobile and chauffeur pick up service (see photograph).
-There is also a Delta 360 level of status which is awarded by invite only to their very best customers.
-How to earn this status has not been published.
-There have been further updates in the wake of the COVID-19 pandemic.
+There is also a Delta 360 level of status which is awarded by invite only to their highest spending customers.